lab1092/blender-manual_ja/manual/constraints/relationship/rigid_body_joint.rst

 This constraint is of no use in most "standard" static or animated projects.
-However, you can use its results outside of the BGE, through the :menuselection:`Game --> Record Animation` menu entry (from the main menu of the :guilabel:`User Preferences` window, see :doc:`Rigid Bodies </physics/using_ge>` for more info on this topic).
+However, you can use its results outside of the BGE, through the :menuselection:`Game --> Record Animation` menu entry (from the main menu of the *User Preferences* window, see :doc:`Rigid Bodies </physics/using_ge>` for more info on this topic).